fensorechase/BrazilEvents-GoogleCalendar/README.md

 # BrazilEvents-GoogleCalendar
 Python script to write events to your Google Calendar using GCal API.
-Takes input event URL, then pareses with BeautifulSoup.
+Takes input event URL, then parses with BeautifulSoup.

 ## Installation